 The faculty reserves the right to evaluate infractions of behavior that could result in a written warning.
-Subsequent infractions would result in referral to Dean of Student Affairs.
+Subsequent infractions would result in a referral to the Dean of Student Affairs.
 Further infractions, following referral to Dean of Student Affairs, could result in dismissal from the program.